-- Download the ECST Registration Form from website: europarc.org/become-a-sustainable-destination - Send the Registration Form completed, dated and signed to sustainable.tourism@europarc.org - EUROPARC is registered in Germany and we need to check if the applicant organisation is required /or is exempt from VAT (@7%) for the payment of the fee.
-We will make that c heck, with the tax authorities in Germany and inform you if 7% tax will be added to your fee. - The fee to register as a candidate Charter Park is EUR 500.
+- Complete online the ECST Registration Form on the website: europarc.org/become-a-sustainable-destination - Any Charter dossier submission implies a registration administrative fee of EUR 500 whether it is a new or a re-evaluation dossier. - EUROPARC is registered in Germany and we need to check if the applicant organisation is required /or is exempt from VAT (7%) for the payment of the fee.
+We will make that check with the tax authorities in Germany and inform you if 7% tax will be added to your fee.

 N.B.
-EUROPARC Federation is an NGO based in Germany and does not issue electronic invoice but a PDF invoice.
+EUROPARC Federation is an NGO based in Germany